 It includes all those people who may not have heard about Islam or who may have a negative attitude towards Islam and Muslims.
 In this category are included individuals and groups involved in public relations work for Islam, Muslim groups engaged in interfaith and inter-communal work, Muslim media that is primarily devoted to promoting Islam, universities, and colleges that are teaching Islam to non-Muslims.

-v.
-For freeing of human beings from bondage
+For freeing of human beings from bondage,

 There are 40 million people living in slavery in our world today.
 There are about 42 million girls, women, boys and transgender who are forced to sell their bodies to others because they have no other means to earn their livelihood.
 Also, there are about one million families that due to poverty are forced to sell their children to others

-vi. and [for] those who are overburdened with debts,
+And [for] those who are overburdened with debts,

 Burdened by debts include those people who may be above the poverty line and whose basic needs may also be covered but who are burdened by debt to such an extent that they may not carry out their household responsibilities properly.

-vii. and [for every struggle] in God's cause,
+And [for every struggle] in God's cause,

 It includes those who are out there to spread the word of God and who are standing up for social justice and equality and against oppression.

-viii. [for] the wayfarer
+And [for] the wayfarer.

 Those who are travelers with little means or displaced people including refugees or even homeless.